 “I play dead, it stops the hurting.
 I play dead and the hurt stops.
 It’s sometimes just like sleeping, curling up inside my private tortures”

 8. The Modern Things (1995)

 This track is one from Bjork‘s 1995 album Post which she produced in collaboration with 808 State‘s Graham Massey, trip hop producers Nelle Harper, Tricky and Howie B. The Modern Things is now over twenty years old but is still incredibly fresh.
 In it Bjork explores our growing dependence on technology by viewing them almost as an extension of the natural world.
 Her ever curious use of language creates intriguing images in the mind – a kind of parody of our own world.

 “All the modern things have always existed.
 They’ve just been waiting to come out and multiply and take over.
 It’s their time now”

 7. Possibly Maybe (1995)

 Possibly Maybe is another of Bjork‘s tracks that sounds as if it may have been recorded yesterday.
-It concerns a breakup with boyfriend of the time (and director of the video) Stéphane Sednaoui.
-The emotional and physical distance between the couple is emphasised in the opening bars where an unanswered telephone ring breaks down into a very, almost heartbeat like, hip hop beat – showing that she can capture a feeling with subtlety as well as with the grandiose style of Human Behaviour or Isobel.
+It concerns her breakup with boyfriend of the time (and director of the video) Stéphane Sednaoui.
+The emotional and physical distance between the couple is emphasised in the opening bars where an unanswered telephone ring breaks down into a slow, almost heartbeat like, hip hop beat – showing that she can capture a feeling with subtlety as well as with the grandiose style of Human Behaviour or Isobel.